 This condition applies only to the award winners who receive the funding and does not apply to any other applicants.
 All applicants who do not benefit from winning the award are free from any obligation with Xardin and will not be tied to any contract.
 Xardin welcomes any invitation from a designer to quote for their construction or maintenance work.
 CLICK HERE to send us an email with a tender document or message about working with us.

-The award is dependent on building a show garden in 2021, so you will need to allocate some finances to build the show garden although the cost to enter the award is limited to the entry fee.
-The costs of building are any material costs (including plants) of building the garden and your own PR/marketing costs.
+The award is dependent on building a show garden/community garden in 2021, so you will need to allocate some finances to build the show garden although the cost to enter the award is limited to the entry fee.
+The costs of building the garden are any material costs (including plants) and your own PR/marketing costs.

-- Show costs: Once your submission is accepted by the RHS and the award committee, you will be responsible for producing drawings and submission required for the show.
+- Show costs: Once your submission is accepted by the award committee (and the RHS – if applying for a show garden) , you will be responsible for producing drawings and a full submission required for the show.
 You will be expected to find funding from sponsors, loans, crowd funding and donations of materials to help build your show garden.
-This will be matched up to the value of £10,000 by Xardin in construction costs using the Xardin landscape team and London Stone will supply up to £2000 of their materials (Please refer to FAQ #4 “What is the Award?” regarding the award details).
+This will be matched up to the value of £10,000 by Xardin in construction costs using the Xardin landscape team and London Stone will supply up to £2,000 of their materials (Please refer to FAQ #4 “What is the Award?” regarding the award details).
 A £200 deposit will be required, which is refunded after the show to guarantee your place if you are selected as the New Garden Designer 2020.
 The award organisers will provide details of RHS funding for which you could apply (some categories offer £10-15,000 in funding).
 You can also click here to get information about funding in the FB group “Making Show Gardens“

 - Additional costs: The designer is responsible for any costs relating to Social media, PR, photography/videography, marketing, website, plants, plant sourcing, site visits, meeting venue hire, conference call expenses, entertainment/hospitality expenses, printing leaflets, staffing the show garden during the public open days, marketing materials costs, administration with show organisers.
 Cost of landscape materials, timber, fencing, aggregates, fixings, irrigation, waterpumps, pond liners and any other materials required to build the garden are at the cost of the designer.
 The workshop will cover more detail of these costs but you should allow about £1500 for leaflets, staffing and photography.
 It costs about £500-£1000 per square metre to buy plants and other landscape materials.
 Administration of the show garden will require about 200 hours of your time from January up to start of construction.
 You will be expected to be on site every day of the build and during the show.